ibm-cloud-docs/EventStreams/managing_encryption.md

 - Explicit control of the lifecycle of data stored at rest.
 {: #considerations_keys notoc}

-Be aware of the following information when deciding to enable customer-managed keys:
-- This feature is available on the Enterprise plan only.
+Customer-managed keys is available on the Enterprise plan only.
+{: note}

 Deletion of the customer-managed key is non-recoverable and will result in the loss of any data stored in your {{site.data.keyword.messagehub}} instance.
 {: important}

 ## What is not covered by customer-managed encryption
+{: #encryption_what}

 If customer-managed encryption feature is selected the user should be aware that **only** Message Payload data is covered by this encryption. {{site.data.keyword.messagehub}} encrypts at rest other data related to the use of the service.
-However, although encrypted, Non Message payload data **will not** be encrypted with the customer-managed encryption.
+However, although encrypted, Non Message payload data **is not** encrypted with the customer-managed encryption.
 Examples are client metadata such as Topic Names, Topic configuration data, Schemas stored in the Schema registry and metadata stored in relation to the configuration of the Enterprise instance.

 Therefore, you are not recommended to use confidential information in such client metadata.
 {: important}